microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Hosts/OwnershipReader/Documentation/OwnershipReader.md

 ```
 Retrieves all jobs matching the specified source types, 1 or more can be specified, all of those that are specified need to exist in the job's query.

-In this example a single source must exist in the job's query, in this case a "SecurityGroup" type.
+In this example a single source must exist in the job's query, in this case a "GroupMembership" type.
 [
     {
         "type": "GroupOwnership",
         "source":
         [
-            "SecurityGroup"
+            "GroupMembership"
         ]
     }
 ]